carpentries-incubator/machine-learning-neural-python/_episodes/02-visualisation.md

 print(f"The answer is: {coin_flip}!")
 ```

+> ## Exercise
+> A) Manually classify 10 X-rays using the coin flip code.
+Make a note of your predictive accuracy (hint: for a
+> reminder of the formula for accuracy, check the solution below).
+>
+> > ## Solution
+> > A) Accuracy is the fraction of predictions that were correct (correct predictions / total predictions).
+> > If you made 10 predictions and 5 were correct, your accuracy is 50%.
+> {: .solution}
+{: .challenge}

 ## How does a computer see an image?

 Consider an image as a matrix in which the value of each pixel corresponds to a number that determines a tone or color.
 Let's load one of our images: